MrAirspace/aircraft-flight-schedules/README.md

 Please use in line with license defined in this repository.
 No guarantee, liability, warranty.
 All open-source.
 Free to use.

+# Issues Reporting
+In case of data inaccuracies, please use the 'issues' tab of this repository.

 # Details - What are the Date/Times in the Datasets?
 This concerns RWY times, so lift-off time for departures and touchdown times for arrivals.